NCPAL 85th Anniversary Celebration 2025

 Address & Directions

 Each year, NCPAL takes time to recognize some very special volunteers within PAL.
-These men and women who volunteer their time are the foundation and success of our programming.
-NCPAL will be honoring seven outstanding Lifetime PAL Volunteer Heroes this year.
-These volunteers have been instrumental in continued programs and activities within their communities for at least ten years.
-Many have volunteered for generations.
+These men and women who volunteer their time are the foundation of our programming.
+NCPAL will be honoring nine outstanding Lifetime PAL Volunteer Heroes this year.
+These volunteers have been instrumental in the success of programs and activities within their communities for a minimum of ten years.
 It is with great pride that we recognize their outstanding contributions to PAL and the youth of Nassau County.
-Congratulations and thank you!

 Sponsorships

-Sponsor of the Year...........$10,000
+Sponsor of the Year .......... $10,000 (10 tickets)

 -

-Thank you for your contribution.
-This year’s fundraising will go toward our Coaches Safety Training Initiative where we provide free training to all coaches and our CPR and AED programs.
-Please make checks payable to: NCPAL Contributions are tax deductible to the full extent of the law.
+Contributions are tax deductible to the full extent of the law.
 NCPAL is a 501(c)3 non profit organization.

 Sponsorships, Grants, Donations all contribute to the efforts in maintaining and providing new and continued affordable programs to the youth throughout Nassau County.
 All donations are tax deductible as NCPAL is a non-profit 501 c3 organization